 How to Create a Training Needs Analysis That Drives ROI

 Many organizations invest in training but still struggle to see results.
-The main reason is that training is often built before the real problem is clear.
+The main reason is that training is often developed before the real problem is clear.
 Learning how to create a training needs analysis helps ensure training supports real performance and business goals, not just course completion.

 Key Takeaways:

-A training needs analysis starts with business goals
+A training needs analysis starts with business goals.

-Training should focus on job performance, not assumptions
+Training should focus on job performance, not assumptions.

-Data reveals real skill gaps
+Data reveals real skill gaps.

-Not every problem needs training
+Not every problem needs training.

-Prioritization protects time and budget
+Prioritization protects time and budget.

-Strong analysis leads to measurable ROI
+Strong analysis leads to measurable ROI.

 What Is a Training Needs Analysis?

 A training needs analysis is a structured process used to identify gaps between current performance and expected performance.
-It helps organizations decide what employees need to do better and whether training is the right solution.
+It helps organizations determine what employees need to do better and whether training is the right solution.

 Why a Training Needs Analysis Drives ROI